Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 Housing a Crested Gecko is a fairly simple, low-cost project, and the minimum requirements for them to live a happy and healthy life are easy to meet.
 In the wild, Crested Geckos live primarily in small shrubs and trees, so the more you can mimic their natural environment in this way, the better.
 Crested Geckos are semi-arboreal animals (animals that live terrestrial lives and spend a significant amount of time in trees) that love to climb and jump, and as such, you’ll need a terrarium or cage that is higher than it is long.

-In this article, we’ll go over the steps involved in choosing the right cage size for Crested Geckos, as well as other tips to make sure they live long and healthy lives!
+In this article, we’ll go over the steps involved in choosing the right terrarium size for Crested Geckos, as well as other tips to make sure they live long and healthy lives!

 Before you start